Alfresco/docs-alfresco/ags/latest/using/gs/manage-fileplan.md

 ### Completing record events

-If a retention schedule has event-based steps, then you need to complete those events before the schedule can move on to the next step.
+If a {% include tooltip.html word="retentionschedule" text="retention schedule" %} has event-based steps, then you need to complete those events before the schedule can move on to the next step.
 Some steps are automatically completed but most of them you need to complete manually.

 1. Click the title of a record in the File Plan.